wegnertm/ARC-Toolkit-Examples/automated-scan-export/README.md

     npm install
     ```

-1. Run the script using `node index.js`, providing:
+1. Run the script using `node index.js`, providing the following arguements:

-    For the first argument after tbe program name index.js, enter a list of the source titles separated by commmas
+    1. A comma-seperated list of the source titles to include.
+    2. The ARC API Access token for the account.

+    Example:

     ```bash
-    node index.js "Source One, Source Two, Source Three"
+    node index.js "Source One, Source Two, Source Three" <ARC API Access Token>
     ```

-Alternatively go to the file and add your API Key as a variable to replace "add api key" string

 ## File Overview